bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 But I use that as a way of learning how things work.
 So for me, being able to work on TxProbe was kind of like a result of learning how a lot of the things on Bitcoin work, from transaction building to propagation to networking to the in-message, the get-out-of-message, everything that goes in between, right?

-## An Empirical Analysis of Privacy in the Lightning Network
+## Pivoting to Lightning: Privacy Research at UCL

 Speaker 0: 00:09:18